mapbox/mapbox-unity-sdk/documentation/docs/05-changelog.md

 ﻿## CHANGELOG
+### v.1.4.1
+*04/17/2018*

+##### New Features
+- Add two new modules, KdTreeCollection and AddToCollection Gameobject modifier.
+- Add Collider option for vector features.
+- Add scale factor for extrusion value derived from feature property.
+- Add camera script with zoom & pan support for TabletopAR scene.

+##### Bug Fixes
+- Remove `buildingsWithUniqueIds` setting for `Mapbox Streets` data source.
+- Change `Style Name` to `Data Source`
+- Fix to make filter values case insensitive.
+- Fix issue where position vector features was not being set.
+- Fix `Range Property` extrusion option for vector features.
+- Select newly created layer visualizer.
+- Fix typo in colorPalette.
+- Add defaults for all sublayer properties to not carry over any options from the previous layer.
+- Don't allow empty names for layer visualizers.
+- Fix foldouts not retaining states between play mode & editor.
+- Add missing tooltips.
+- Fix issue with Satellite TextureType.
+- Added a check to prevent NRE on tile update because map was not initialized.
+- Added method to disable `InitializeOnStart` in the `Initialize With Location Provider` script.
+- Fix loop counter in `SpawnInsidePrefabModifier` which was causing an infinite loop.

 ### v.1.4.0
 *03/20/2018*

 #####
 - Drag and drop prefabs for most common use cases.
 - New Abstract Map UI
 - Style development - colorization and atlas template generator
 - Use texture atlas for building geometries.
 - Merge buildings with unique ids using the experimental 3D buildings tileset.
 - Added a API call on AbstractMap to query height at a certain latitude longitude.
 - Included EditorConfig file to enforce coding style
 - Integration of previously seperate AR support https://github.com/mapbox/mapbox-unity-sdk/pull/544